Z-Kirby90/BelloAI_PS_user_script/readme.md

 If you don't want to do these steps again everytime you want to use it, there's also a TamperMonkey version wich add a button replacing the logo of PS, it's also the lastest version of the script right now.

 > [!WARNING]
-> **Just be aware that every version were only tested and made using a gen 9 format and on a PC.**
+> **Just be aware that every version were only tested and made using a gen 9 format (in singles not doubles) and on a PC.**

 Here's a video I made about the project : [Link](https://www.youtube.com/watch?v=t1jocMXNP3I)